Kyle Snyder (baseball): Professional career

 nine runs (five earned) and ten hits in a two inning start, he was designated for assignment.

 In June 2006, Snyder was claimed off waivers by the Boston Red Sox.
 He split the remainder of the season between Boston and the Pawtucket Red Sox.

 Snyder is perhaps best known in Boston for his 41/3 inning relief effort for the Red Sox in a July 31, 2006 game against the Cleveland Indians.
 Entering the game with Boston trailing 8-6 in the fifth inning, Snyder held the Indians scoreless before David Ortiz hit a walk-off three-run homer in the bottom of the ninth inning, giving the Red Sox a stunning 9-8 victory.
 Snyder allowed only one hit while walking none and striking out six.

-Snyder's first full season in the big league was in 2007, when he appeared in 46 games, one more than his previous three professional years combined.
+Snyder's first full season in the big leagues was in 2007, when he appeared in 46 games, one more than his previous three professional years combined.
 In January 2008, Snyder signed a one-year contract with the Red Sox avoiding the arbitration process.

 In April 2008, Snyder was designated for assignment to make room for Josh Beckett, who was returning from the 15-day disabled list.
 Later in the month, Snyder accepted an assignment to remain in the Red Sox organization with Triple-A Pawtucket.
 He was granted free agency after the 2008 season and signed a minor league contract with the New York Mets in January 2009.
 After playing sparingly through the 2011 season, for multiple minor league teams, Snyder retired as an active player.

 Coaching

-In 2012, the Tampa Bay Rays hired Snyder as pitching coach for the Short-Season A level Hudson Valley Renegades.
+In 2012, the Tampa Bay Rays hired Snyder as pitching coach for the Low-A Hudson Valley Renegades.

-Starting the 2013 season, Snyder was the pitching coach for the Bowling Green Hot Rods (A).
+Starting the 2013 season, Snyder was the pitching coach for the Single-A Bowling Green Hot Rods.
 The Rays promoted him to the Durham Bulls for the 2015 season.
 The Rays promoted him to be the MLB pitching coach for the 2018 season, replacing longtime pitching coach Jim Hickey.